vedph/cadmus-doc/migration/rendering/architecture.md

 1. 2-2 for `qu[e]`: fragment ID=`it.vedph.token-text-layer:fr.it.vedph.orthography@0`;
 2. 4-4 for `[b]ixit`: fragment ID=`it.vedph.token-text-layer:fr.it.vedph.orthography@1`;
 3. 2-4 for `qu[e b]ixit`: fragment ID=`it.vedph.token-text-layer:fr.it.vedph.apparatus@0`;
-4. 4-14 for `bixit|annos`: fragment ID=`it.vedph.token-text-layer:fr.it.vedph.comment@0`.
+4. 4-14 for `[bixit|annos]`: fragment ID=`it.vedph.token-text-layer:fr.it.vedph.comment@0`.

 >Links to each layer's fragment are made via these fragment identifiers, built by concatenating the layer part type ID (`it.vedph.token-text-layer`) with its role ID (e.g. `fr.it.vedph.orthography`), separated by a colon, followed by `@` and the index of the fragment in the layer's fragments array.
-Optionally, these links can be expanded with an additional suffix which starts from any non-digit character after the fragment index.
-For instance, an apparatus fragment has an array of entries, and when we want to target each of them we add a suffix `.` plus the index of the entry in that array.

 Each of the segments has a **model** including: